|MEETING PLACE:||The OARS Warehouse, 2540 S. Hwy. 191, Moab, Utah|

 Multi-Day Group Dynamics

 Creating comfort in the wilderness

 Basic Swiftwater Rescue Techniques

 Ropes, knots, slings and anchors

 Throw bag technique

 Review the essentials of the 7 principles of “Leave No Trace”

 After lunch on the final day, we reach our take-out point at Swasey’s Beach.
 We’ll pack all of our gear into the vans, trucks and trailers for the drive back to Moab, arriving between 4:30-5:30 PM.

 - Skilled, professional guide service

-- All meals from dinner on day 1 through lunch on the final day
+- All meals from lunch on day 1 through lunch on the final day

 - Expedition equipment including splash jacket and related river equipment, including paddle & helmet